-The employment agreement with the chief executive officer provides that the agreement can be terminated by either the Company or the chief executive officer subject to four months' notice.
-If within six months after the completion of an "Exit Transaction" the chief executive officer is (i) no longer the chief executive officer of the Company, or (ii) required to change his current work pattern (the events in (i) and (ii) shall be an "Enforced Redundancy"), the chief executive officer shall be entitled to resign and shall no longer be required to work or perform until the end of the four months' notice period.
+The employment agreement with the Chief Executive Officer provides that the agreement can be terminated by either the Company or the Chief Executive Officer subject to four months' notice.
+If within six months after the completion of an "Exit Transaction" the Chief Executive Officer is (i) no longer the Chief Executive Officer of the Company, or (ii) required to change his current work pattern (the events in (i) and (ii) shall be an "Enforced Redundancy"), the Chief Executive Officer shall be entitled to resign and shall no longer be required to work or perform until the end of the four months' notice period.
 The term "Exit Transaction" has been defined as (i) a transfer of more than 50% of the Company's shares or more than 50% of the voting rights to a third party or a group of persons exercising joint control in one or a series of related transactions to a propose acquirer who wishes to acquire a controlling majority of the shares, voting rights or assets pursuant to a bona fide purchase offer, (ii) the sale, lease, transfer, license or other disposition of all or substantially all of the Company's assets, or (iii) the consolidation or merger of the Company in which the Company is not the surviving entity or any other event pursuant to which the shareholders of the Company will have less than 50% plus one share of the voting power and/or of the shares of the surviving or acquiring company.
-In the event of an Enforced Redundancy, the chief executive officer will be entitled to a pro rata bonus.
-In the event of an Enforced Redundancy, the chief executive officer may also, at his sole discretion, elect to terminate the employment agreement with immediate effect and the Company shall then be required to make a payment in lieu of a notice equivalent to the basic salary only (but not the other benefits) to which the chief executive officer would have been entitled.
+In the event of an Enforced Redundancy, the Chief Executive Officer will be entitled to a pro rata bonus.
+In the event of an Enforced Redundancy, the Chief Executive Officer may also, at his sole discretion, elect to terminate the employment agreement with immediate effect and the Company shall then be required to make a payment in lieu of a notice equivalent to the basic salary only (but not the other benefits) to which the Chief Executive Officer would have been entitled.
 The employment agreement also provides for a number of instances in which the agreement can be immediately terminated by the Company, including for cause.

-The services agreement with the chief financial officer of the Company provides that it has been entered into for an unlimited term, and that it may be terminated in mutual agreement by the Company and the chief financial officer at any time.
-In case of termination of the agreement by the Company, the chief financial officer is entitled to three months' notice or to the payment of a guarter of the annual compensation in lieu of notice, or the payment of a pro rata part of one quarter of the fixed annual compensation in lieu of part of the notice.
-The agreement may be terminated by the chief financial officer subject to a notice period of three months.
-The agreement may be terminated by either the Company or the chief financial officer with immediate effect and without notice period (or, in case of termination by the Company, without notice period or indemnity) in case of wilful or serious breach or violation by a party of any of its covenants, obligations or duties under the agreement, or any wilful or serious neglect of or refusal to perform any of such covenants, obligations or duties.
+The services agreement with the Chief Financial Officer of the Company provides that it has been entered into for an unlimited term, and that it may be terminated in mutual agreement by the Company and the Chief Financial Officer at any time.
+In case of termination of the agreement by the Company, the Chief Financial Officer is entitled to three months' notice or to the payment of a quarter of the annual compensation in lieu of notice, or the payment of a pro rata part of one guarter of the fixed annual compensation in lieu of part of the notice.
+The agreement may be terminated by the Chief Financial Officer subject to a notice period of three months.
+The agreement may be terminated by either the Company or the Chief Financial Officer with immediate effect and without notice period (or, in case of termination by the Company, without notice period or indemnity) in case of wilful or serious breach or violation by a party of any of its covenants, obligations or duties under the agreement, or any wilful or serious neglect of or refusal to perform any of such covenants, obligations

 4.5.
-Indemnification and Insurance of Directors and Executive Management
+Indemnification and insurance of Directors and Executive Management